questaware/microemacs/src/emacs.md

      Ms      file contain(ed) ^M
      AbC     distinguish upper and lower case.
      RE      treat ^$.<asterix>[ in pattern as parts of regular expressions.
+						 The regular expressions are POSIX regular expressions.
-     Overstrike  Typing overstrikes existing text.
+             (In them \0ab where a and b are hex digits can be used) Overstrike  Typing overstrikes existing text.
      View    Disallow editing.
      Crypt   Encrypt when saving, decrypt when reading.